Toures History, Family Crest & Coats of Arms

 Early History of the Toures family

 This web page shows only a small excerpt of our Toures research.
-Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1423, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Toures History in all our PDF Extended History products and printed products wherever possible.
+Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1423, 1457, 1462, 1508, 1558, 1605 and 1649 are included under the topic Early Toures History in all our PDF Extended History products and printed products wherever possible.

 Toures Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Tower, Towers, Toure, Toures, Lowick, Lofwick and others.

 Early Notables of the Toures family (pre 1700)

 More information is included under the topic Early Toures Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Toures family to Ireland

 Some of the Toures family moved to Ireland, but this topic is not covered in this excerpt.

 Another 32 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.